pshchelo/edgetension/doc/edgetension-doc.rst

-As a first step in this membrane detection stage, perform an image background correction by using the background subtraction rolling-ball algorithm [Sternberg(1983)], with ball radius set to 50 pixels (Process, Subtract Background, Sliding Paraboloid, 50 pixels).
+As a first step in this membrane detection stage, perform an image background correction by using the background subtraction rolling-ball algorithm [Sternberg1983]_, with ball radius set to 50 pixels (Process, Subtract Background, Sliding Paraboloid, 50 pixels).
 A ball radius of 50 pixels gave good results with processed images, other values can also be tried if problems.
 Then locate the membrane position by using a common Sobel edge detector to highlight sharp changes in intensity (Process, Find Edges).
-The last step is the image binarization (Process, Binary, Make Binary, Calculate Threshold for each Image, Black Background) where the threshold value is calculated using the classical Isodata algorithm [Ridler and Calvard(1978)].
+The last step is the image binarization (Process, Binary, Make Binary, Calculate Threshold for each Image, Black Background) where the threshold value is calculated using the classical Isodata algorithm [Ridler_Calvard1978]_.
 Of course all these three operations should be performed on the entire stack.

-There is a macro for performing automatically these three procedures in the file macros_processing.txt.
-For using this macro, first install it in ImageJ (Plugin, Macros, Install, choose file macros processing.txt), then simply use the shortcut p.
-(This macro named process image will also appear in the menu Plugins, Macros.)

-**Update:** The whole toolbar for poration image preparation is now available.
+The whole toolbar for poration image preparation is available to simplify the image processing with ImageJ.
 Just copy "Poration Toolset.txt" to "[ImageJ folder]/macros/toolsets/" folder, restart ImageJ, click on right-most ">>" button on the ImageJ toolbar and choose "Poration Toolset".
 This will fill the right part of the toolbar with buttons